MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 > [!NOTE]
 > - This feature is enabled by default, but [administrators can revoke access](save-ai-notes-crm.md).
-> - Admins can configure meeting notes to be saved either to the default appointment or event description field, or directly to a specific CRM record or object.
+> - Administrators can configure meeting notes to be saved either to the default appointment or event description field, or directly to a specific CRM record or object.
 If the default option is selected, saving AI-generated notes will create a new appointment or event and link it to the selected CRM record.
 If categorization fields have been set up by the admin, these options will appear when saving to a new appointment or event.
 However, categorization fields will not be shown if the appointment or event has already been created and saved to the CRM.

 To save AI-generated meeting notes to CRM: